JainAbhi2411/DineQR/docs/prd.md

    - Order appears in restaurant's order management dashboard

 3. **Update Database**:
-   - Create order record with all details (including table number whether from QR or manual selection, and selected price variants for each item)
+   - Create order record with all details (including table number whether from QR or manual selection, and selected portions for each item with portion names from database)
    - Update inventory (deduct items if linked)\n   - Log transaction in payment records
    - Add order to customer's order history